MinChengVivLabs/mcvs.lockwizard/README.md

 2. utterance "test follow up [double warpper]"

 ## StructE is used for confirmation view test (for lock purpose only)
-1. This is not a complete transcation, although StructE maybe re-used for that purpose later
+1. this is not a complete transcation, although StructE maybe re-used for that purpose later
 2. utterance "test confirmation view"

-## TODO: add a test for basic audio player, 3rd version
+## audioPlayer.AudioInfo is used for audio player test
-NO need to be fancy, just play a default sound is fine
+1. only plays a default audio track
+2. code copied from AmazingSleep capsule
+3. utterance "test audio player"

-## TODO: add a test for basic video player, later version
+## StructF is used to for video player test

-## TODO: add test transcation, later if required
+1. only load a default youtube tutorial
+2. utterance "test video player"